Research

 Ownership and Well-Bracketedness

 Ability to reason about ownership is also fertile ground for designing reasoning principles that capture powerful semantic properties of programs.
-In particular, Guéneau et al. 25 show that it is possible to capture well-bracketedness in a Hoare-style program logic based on separation logic, providing proof rules to show correctness of well-bracketed programs both directly and also through defining unary and binary logical relations models based on this program logic.
+In particular, Guéneau et al. 18 show that it is possible to capture well-bracketedness in a Hoare-style program logic based on separation logic, providing proof rules to show correctness of well-bracketed programs both directly and also through defining unary and binary logical relations models based on this program logic.

-Multi-language verification
+Multi-language Verification

 Verification of Computer Arithmetic

-Formalization of Mathematics
+Formalization of Mathematics for Numerical Analysis

 The correctness of programs solving partial differential equations may rely on mathematics yet unformalized, such as Sobolev spaces.
-Boldo et al. 43 therefore formalized the mathematical concept of Lebesgue integration and the associated results in Coq ( σ -algebras, measures, simple functions, and integration of non-negative measurable functions, up to the full formal proofs of the Beppo Levi Theorem and Fatou’s Lemma).
-Boldo et al. 29, 18 extended this formalization with Tonelli’s theorem, stating that the (double) integral of a nonnegative measurable function of two variables can be computed by iterated integrals, and allowing to switch the order of integration.
+Boldo et al. 46 therefore formalized the mathematical concept of Lebesgue integration and the associated results in Coq ( σ -algebras, measures, simple functions, and integration of non-negative measurable functions, up to the full formal proofs of the Beppo Levi Theorem and Fatou’s Lemma).
+Boldo et al. 50, 49 extended this formalization with Tonelli’s theorem, stating that the (double) integral of a nonnegative measurable function of two variables can be computed by iterated integrals, and allowing to switch the order of integration.

 Spreading Formal Proofs